 biggest predators.
-But in 2018, a baby turkey

-named Mayflower was rescued from a meat auction before he could be slaughtered and served as a holiday A sanctuary gave him a friends with their wings.
+But in 2018, a baby turkey named Mayflower was rescued from a meat auction before he could be slaughtered and served as a holiday centerpiece.
+A sanctuary gave him a loving home, and he made friends with two chickens, who took him under their wings.
 He'll never be anyone's Thanksgiving dinner!